 - You are a resident alien possessing one of the following nonimmigrant or temporary visas: B, C, D, F, J, or M.

-If you're ready to apply for residency:
+If you're ready to apply for resident status for tuition purposes:

 Who determines residency classification at Portland State University?

 The Residency Officer at Portland State University is Megan Masterson.
 For residency related questions you can contact the Residency Officer in the following ways.

 Neuberger Hall Lobby

 - Mondays, 3-5pm

 - Wednesdays, 11am-1pm